 Payday loans are designed to trap you in a debt cycle.
-When an emergency happens and you have poor credit and you don't have savings, it may seem like you have no other choice.
-But choosing a payday loan negatively affects your credit, any savings you might have had, and may even cause you to take you to court.
+When an emergency arises and you have poor credit and no savings, it may seem like you have no other choice.
+But taking out a payday loan can have serious consequences for your credit, savings, and even legal standing.
 Is it bad to get a quick payday loan?
-Yes.
+The answer is yes.

-That's because they'll slap you in the face with huge fees.
-Fast payday loans come at a huge cost: they have significant interest rates.
-Yes, applying for a personal loan means getting more into debt, but it will cost much less than a payday loan.
-While payday loans offer quick access to cash, these short-term loans carry high financial charges that make them expensive.
+The fees associated with payday loans are exorbitant.
+Fast payday loans come with a hefty price tag: they have high interest rates.
+Taking out a personal loan may mean getting deeper into debt, but it will cost much less than a payday loan.
+While payday loans offer quick access to cash, these short-term loans come with high financial charges that make them expensive.

-Consider alternatives, such as an alternative payday loan, credit card, or personal loan, that may be more affordable.
-If all else fails, the lender is likely to refer your case to a collection agency, which will first try to bombard you with phone calls.
+It's worth considering alternatives such as an alternative payday loan, credit card, or personal loan that may be more affordable.
+If all else fails, the lender is likely to refer your case to a collection agency, which will first try to contact you by phone.
 Later, they can even take you to court, which can end up in the public records portion of your credit report if a judge rules in favor of the lender.
 If any of these things happen, your credit score can be severely damaged, making it even more difficult to get credit.

 Even if your credit wasn't good before the payday loan default, a new collection action is almost certain to make it worse.
 You can get a payday loan in person at a local loan agency, but many payday lenders now operate online.
 In addition, since payday loans do not take into account the applicant's full financial picture, including their ability to keep up with other financial obligations and living expenses while paying off the payday loan, this type of loan often leaves borrowers in a vicious cycle of debt.
 However, other states may require borrowers to visit a physical location to apply for a loan for this type of payday advance.
 But before you take out an instant payday loan, consider these alternatives if you need some extra cash.